scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

 -   29-Apr-2008
     -   Validate didn't work in CID keyed fonts.
-    -   Pierre Hanser wants an X Resource (fontforge.CharView.Rulers.FontSize) to specify the font size of text displayed in the info line and the rulers.
+    -   Pierre Hanser wants an X Resource (websharpstudios.CharView.Rulers.FontSize) to specify the font size of text displayed in the info line and the rulers.
 I have applied his patch, but have made no effort to insure that text will fit in the space allowed for it.